Bethpage Black: The Best Municipal Golf Course in the Country?

 Hole 8 (Par 3, 191 yards)

-“I can’t tell you how many balls I’ve lost short on this hole in Tiger Woods” – Danny, as we got to the first tee.
+“I can’t tell you how many balls I’ve lost short on this hole playing Tiger Woods” – Danny, as we got to the tee.

 I was terrified of leaving it short, as you’re pretty much guaranteed to have it roll back into the water.